LukasBak/Hangman/README.md

     3. See the amount of attempts left before the game ends.
     4. See the amount of letters inside the secret word.
     5. If I fail to guess the word to see what the secret word was.
+    6. If input is  unacceptable have prompt explaining what went wrong without being penalised or game breaking down.

 ## Existing features